vsoch/vsoch.github.io/_posts/2024/2024-11-24-hello-self-loathing-my-old-friend.md

 And my folks they are dismayed. <br>
 At this monster that they made. <br>
 But tomorrow is a new morning. <br>
-When new hopes might be forming. <br>
+When new hopes they might be forming. <br>
-And the heart says "The beauty of the world is written in your falls" <br>
+And the beauty of the world is written in our falls" <br>
-On tunnel walls. <br>
+Our tunnel walls. <br>
 And I found peace in silence. <br>

 <br>